The Value of the Cloud

 3. Access to Advanced Analytical Tools

 Healthcare data, both organized and unstructured, is a tremendous resource.
 In the cloud, relevant patient data from many sources may be gathered and calculated.
-Medical research can be boosted by using Big Data analytics and artificial intelligence algorithms on cloud-stored patient data.
+Medical research can be boosted by using Big Data analytics and artificial intelligence algorithms on cloud-stored patient data using a Medical Tablet.
 Processing huge datasets become more viable because of the cloud’s enhanced computational capability.

 4. Data Ownership by The Patient